Recovery of damages (civil action)

 - you are not entitled to an action against your employer to recover damages in respect of any treatment, care or support services

-- if, after being assessed at 30% WPI or more, you seek to pursue common law damages for future economic loss, you cannot pursue a redemption of a liability to make weekly payments
+- if you seek to pursue common law damages for future economic loss, you cannot pursue a redemption of a liability to make weekly payments or a payment pursuant to section 56A of the Return to Work Act 2014

-- you cannot start an action for common law damages or enter a redemption agreement until you have made an election
+- you cannot start an action for common law damages until you have made an election

 - any election to pursue common law damages must start within three years of the injury date.